 Opening and operating a second location takes as much work and consideration as your initial one.
 The following tips can set you up for success.

 Creating an online store is less expensive than opening a new brick-and-mortar location.
 An e-commerce store doesn’t come with any rent or utility payments while still allowing you to reach a new market of customers.
-And unlike a physical location, you can keep an e-commerce site open and accessible 24/7.
+Unlike a physical location, you can keep an e-commerce site open and accessible 24/7.
+Plus, if you want to test the waters, expanding to e-commerce can be a great way to see if a new location makes sense.

 >>Read next: In Pursuit of Profit: Applications and Uses of Break-Even Analysis

 Finding the perfect place within your ideal market is as critical for your new location as it was for your original business.
-While property rent or purchase price is a vital factor to weigh, also consider safety, local ordinances, average foot or drive-by traffic, ease of access, and demographics.
+Property rent or purchase price is a vital factor to weigh.
+But, you should also consider safety, local ordinances, average foot or drive-by traffic, ease of access, and demographics.
 Be sure you are in an area that has ample demand for your product or service, with at most modest competition from similar businesses.
+“Conducting thorough research and seeking local insights can help identify the right location for a business,” said Pickett.

 Also, it’s not just what’s outside your second location that matters.
 The building itself is just as important.
 Can you reasonably fit your operations there?
 Can you modify the space to resemble your first location and develop a unified brand?
 Does the landlord seem trustworthy and responsive?
 Make sure to answer these questions before committing to your second property.